 Mesecev Zaliv Beach, Slovenia

-Slovenia may not be the first place that comes to mind when thinking about the best beaches in the balkans, but it does have a couple of excellent ones.
+Slovenia may not be the first place that comes to mind when thinking about the Balkans’ best beaches, but it does have a couple of excellent ones.
 One of them is Mesečev Zaliv Beach.
-Its name meaning Moon Bay Beach, this wonderful beach lies within the Stranjun Nature Park and is only accessible on foot.
+Its name means Moon Bay Beach; this lovely beach lies within the Stranjun Nature Park and is only accessible on foot.

 Mestna Beach, Koper, Slovenia

-Now, all there’s left to do is picking a beach, grabbing your car and exploring the beaches in Slovenia!
+Now, all there’s left to do is pick a beach, grab your car, and explore the beaches in Slovenia!

 Izola Beach, Slovenia

 Izola is a small fishing and wine-making town with a romantic touch.
-This bustling town lies on the southwestern shore of the gulf of Trieste.
-The extensive history of this quaint town has resulted in a wealth of architecture, monuments and culture.
-Beyond the town is Isola Beach, lined with cafés, restaurants and shops.
-From the beach, you can witness stunning sunsets and peacefully watch the fisherman hull in their catches.
+This bustling town lies on the southwestern shore of the Gulf of Trieste.
+This quaint town’s extensive history has resulted in a wealth of architecture, monuments, and culture.
+Beyond the town is Isola Beach, lined with cafés, restaurants, and shops.
+From the beach, you can witness stunning sunsets and peacefully watch the fisherman pull in their catches.